ryanjgallagher/focalevents/README.md

 ### Creating a Query

-**All data is organized around an "event name."** This name should be a unique signifer for the focal event data that you want to collect.
+**All data is organized around an "event name."** This name should be a unique signifer for the focal event around which want to collect data.

 Each query is run using an event query configuration file, which is a YAML file named with the event name.
 For example, say we want to search for tweets about Facebook's Oversight Board.
-Then we might name our event `"facebook_oversight"`.
-We then need to create the queries that specify exactly which tweets we want from the API.
-Assuming we are using the default input directory structure, we will put those queries in the file `input/twitter/search/facebook_oversight.yaml`.
+Then we can name our event `"facebook_oversight"`.
+The specific queries to the Twitter API are specified the event configuration file `input/twitter/search/facebook_oversight.yaml`.

 The format of the `.yaml` event configuration files depends on the platform and the type of query being done.
 You can find examples in this repository's [input directory](https://github.com/ryanjgallagher/focalevents/tree/main/input).
-The queries' syntax follows the rules specified by the platform's API.
+The syntax for Twitter queries follows the API's operators ([stream](https://developer.twitter.com/en/docs/twitter-api/tweets/filtered-stream/integrate/build-a-rule), [search](https://developer.twitter.com/en/docs/twitter-api/tweets/search/integrate/build-a-query))

 ### Getting Focal Event Data

-Once the focal event's query configuration file is set, you are ready to run it.
-All queries are

-1. Run using Python at the command line using the `-m` option

-2. Run from the `focalevents` directory

-3. Specified using the event name used to name the configuration file

-If the event's name is `facebook_oversight`, then we can run a basic Twitter search by going to the`focalevents` directory and entering:
+Once the focal event's query configuration file is set, you are ready to run it!
+All queries are run using Python at the command line using the `-m` flag.
+For example, if the event's name is `facebook_oversight`, then we can run a basic Twitter search by going to the`focalevents` directory and entering:

 ```
 python -m twitter.search facebook_oversight
 ```

-For details on what tools and options are available for collecting Twitter data and examples of how to use them, see [here](https://github.com/ryanjgallagher/focalevents/tree/main/twitter).
+For details on collecting Twitter data, see [here](https://github.com/ryanjgallagher/focalevents/tree/main/twitter).